 Quite often small businesses depend on their social media accounts to survive.
 Some have huge engagement and losing access would be very harmful to their day-to-day trading.

-In the South East this week, a business received a message which at first glance seemed like an official message from Instagram.
+In the South East earlier this year, a business received a message which at first glance seemed like an official message from Instagram.
 The message was positioned to scaremonger the user into thinking they had violated a copyright law, and in order to prevent the account being closed within 24 hours, they needed to follow the onscreen instructions.

 The business owner clicked on the link, logged into their #Instagram account and within seconds were logged out of their account.
 Their passwords were changed, and they were no longer able to access their account.
 This is a real example of a #phishing attack where the business owner lost access to a system they heavily rely on.